Why Toigo

 2005 Toigo PRO™ improves the efficiency and access for Employers to reach Toigo Talent at both the entry and more experienced talent.
 Alumni announce creation of Alumni endowment Fund with initial pledges totaling $500,000.

 2009 Celebrating 20 years of service and achievement in the financial services industry.
 Toigo Alumnus grants $1 million to support entrepreneurial ventures launched by fellow Alumni.
-Toigo launches new post-grad Fellowship in private equity with first placement with The Carlyle Group.
+Toigo launches a new post-grad Fellowship in private equity with first placement with The Carlyle Group.

 2017 The Foundation welcomed former first lady Michelle Obama to the stage at the annual Gala with a special interview by a Toigo Alumna.
 Toigo Alumni leader announces a gift to the Foundation of $500,000 to grow the mission impact of the organization.